diCenzo-GC/Tn-Core/README.md

 # Tn-Core

 Tn-Core is Matlab toolbox for generation of gene-centric, context-specific core metabolic network reconstructions through integration of experimental Tn-seq and RNA-seq datasets.
-The most recent version of the toolbox is version 2.3, and can be found in the directory Tn-Core-v2.3.
+The last named version is version 2.3.
+As the toolbox will continue to be updated, and to avoid countless version numbers, each change will no longer be associated with a new version number.
+Instead, changes will be made in Tn-Core Toolbox version stored in the directory entitled *Most-Recent-Version*.
+When using this version of the toolbox, the commit number can be used to document the version of the toolbox used.

 Sample output data can be found in the Sample-Output-Data directory.
 Scripts used in the initial benchmarking of Tn-Core, along with the output data, are provided in the Benchmarking directory.